turbot/steampipe-docs/docs/mods/overview.md

 git clone https://github.com/turbot/steampipe-mod-aws-compliance.git
 ```

 Unlike plugins which are installed to the `~/.steampipe` directory, mods are installed into (and loaded from) the current working directory.
-Alternatively, you may specify a path with the `--workspace--chdir` argument:
+Alternatively, you may specify a path with the `--mod-location` argument:

 ```bash
 steampipe query --mod-location  steampipe-mod-aws-compliance